 Great Asby is a peaceful village in England's unspoilt Eden Valley midway between the English Lake District and the Yorkshire Dales.

 The village has a church, two chapels, a small primary school, a playground, Asby Beck, St Helen’s Well, Asby Hall, the Alms Houses, and a picturesque sprawl of cottages and farms.
-If you fancy a break from self-catering then the village pub, The Three Greyhounds, is a minute’s walk away and provides pub grub - or try the range of restaurants in Appleby, the historic county town of Westmorland, just 6 miles away.
+If you fancy a break from self-catering we can recommend the village pub, The Three Greyhounds, which has a new chef who cooks top quality dishes.
+There's also a range of restaurants and takeaways in Appleby, the historic county town of Westmorland, just 6 miles away.
+Another couple of villages also have good restaurants.

 Walks from the village take you to the renowned Great Asby Scar limestone pavements (a must for geologists and botanists), Rutter Falls, Gaythorne Hall and Goodlie Hill.
 Priests Lane, starting at the Old Rectory, takes you over peaceful